anchore/client-go/README.md

-# A Golang client for the Anchore Engine API
+# [WORK IN PROGRESS] A Golang client for the Anchore Engine API

 Uses a slightly modified swagger spec and based on generated code.
 No executables provided, only intended for use as a library in other projects.